The perils of captaincy

-In the lead up to the fourth season of the IPL, around 350 international and domestic cricketers went under the hammer and were bid for by the league's ten franchises.
-Gautam Gambhir was the most expensive signing, bought for US$2.4 million by the Kolkata Knight Riders, who also paid big money for Yusuf Pathan ($2.1 million) and Jacques Kallis ($1.1million).
-The biggest surprise buy was Australian allrounder Daniel Christian, who had played just three Twenty20s when the Deccan Chargers bought him for $900,000.
+In the lead-up to the fourth season of the IPL, around 350 international and domestic cricketers went under the hammer and were bid for by the league's ten franchises.
+Gautam Gambhir was the most expensive signing, bought for US$2.4 million by Kolkata Knight Riders, who also paid big money for Yusuf Pathan ($2.1 million) and Jacques Kallis ($1.1million).
+The biggest surprise buy was Australian allrounder Daniel Christian, who had played just three T20s when Deccan Chargers bought him for $900,000.
 Eyebrows were raised when Sourav Ganguly, Chris Gayle and Brian Lara, who was looking to break into the IPL three years after retiring from international cricket, found no takers.

 Birth of a player who wasn't always popular in county changing rooms but who batted bravely in the last of his two Tests, both on the disastrous 1985-86 Caribbean tour (another blackwash).
 After making only 1 and 0 on his debut in Kingston, David Smith top-scored in each innings in Port-of-Spain.
 The fact that he made 47 and 32 says everything about the quality of West Indies' pace attack and the dodgy pitches they were allowed to bowl on.

-South Australia, all out for 156, one less than they made in their first knock, lost by the preposterous margin of an innings and 605 runs to New South Wales, who'd scored a world record 918 on January 8, in Sydney.
+South Australia, all out for 156, one less than they made in their first knock, lost by the preposterous margin of an innings and 605 runs to New South Wales, who had scored a world record 918 on January 8, in Sydney.

 Craig Wishart, born today, was a capable top-order batsman and an attacking strokeplayer but scored his maiden century only in his 18th Test, in Chittagong.
 He did better in one-dayers, playing every game of the 2003 World Cup, and scoring an unbeaten 172 against Namibia.
 Wishart was one of the 15 players who joined the strike after a dispute with the board led to the sacking of Heath Streak in 2004.
 He returned in 2005 but again fell out with the board after refusing to sign a new and controversial contract, and announced his retirement, saying he was "tired of Zimbabwe cricket, the fighting, and everything".